Northern Pike — Research & Methodology (v3)

 Northern Pike (v3) is a freshwater all-day rating with no Major/Minor bite times.
 The live Pike driver story is simple: dusk is the main driver, wind is second, and moon phase is smaller.
 Research chooses the drivers; we calibrate the final mapping into 1.0-5.0.
 Exact numeric tuning stays private.

-The live app now shows a direct Pike math breakdown. `Dusk`, `Wind`, and `Moon` are real Pike score rows, and one neutral `Pike day scale` row shows the final display-mapping step.
+The live app shows a direct Pike math breakdown with plain-English row labels: Dusk window (civil twilight), Daily wind (X mph average), and Moon phase (Name — new/full helps) are real Pike score rows from Kuparinen 2010.
+The final row, Scale calibration (PrimeBite), is a math step (not a fishing variable) that stretches Pike's naturally narrow score range across the full 1–5 scale; it is labeled honestly rather than hidden.
 If weather is still missing on a future Pike day, the app uses dusk plus moon only until wind arrives, and it still shows the real dusk window from local civil twilight.

 Study limitations (Kuparinen 2010)

-Northern Pike v3 is still mainly anchored to a single open-access study.
+Northern Pike v3 is anchored to a single peer-reviewed open-access study — every driver (dusk, wind, moon phase) cites this same paper.
 We disclose the following limitations so users do not assume ratings apply universally:

 - Single location: One small lake (25 ha), Kleiner Döllnsee, north-east Germany (N52°59′, E13°34′).